Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: Conclusion

 \section{Conclusion}

-We have re-interpreted IPT from the perspective of the frequency dependence of the full vertex and extended it such that it can be applied to the multi-degree-of-freedom systems and can be combined with the extensions for the spatial fluctuations~(IPT+parquet method).
-By using the knowledge obtained here, we have also developed two methods.
-One is the efficient calculation method in the dual fermion method~(EDF) and the other is to estimate the two-particle full vertex from the one-particle self energy~(S2F).
-The latter enables us to combine the extensions for the spatial fluctuation with any impurity solver.
-We have validated IPT+parquet by comparing it with the numerically exact CT-QMC method.
-As a result, we have confirmed that the results of IPT+parquet show good agreement with that of CT-QMC not only in the single-degree-of-freedom systems but also in the multi-degree-of-freedom systems.
-In IPT+parquet+EDF, we could have seen the pseudo gap behavior with decreasing temperature and the competition between the formation of Kondo singlet and the spatial spin fluctuation.
-Especially, the latter can not be seen in the one-shot calculation and so this shows the importance of the self-consistent calculation.
-In the calculations with S2F procedure, we have recognized that there are differences between the results of IPT+parquet+EDF and IPT+parquet+S2F+EDF in the multi-degree-of-freedom systems.
-At present, we can not tell which is better.
-We need to compare the results with some numerically exact methods to judge this point, which is future work.
-Also, we have confirmed that, using the S2F procedure, we can take into account the spatial fluctuation into the CT-QMC results without directly calculating the two-particle quantities.
-In addition, numerical costs are largely reduced: core hours of these methods is at least 100 times smaller than that of conventional methods.
-We expect that our methods developed in this study can be useful for analyzing various multi-degree-of-freedom and strongly correlated systems.
+We have re-interpreted IPT as an approximation which captures the strong correlation effects by the mimicking the cross and central structures of the exact full vertex and extended it such that it can be applied to the multi-band systems.
+We have validated this method~(IPT+parquet) by comparing it with the numerically exact CT-QMC method.
+As a result, we have confirmed that the results of IPT+parquet show good agreement with that of CT-QMC not only in the single-band systems but also in the multi-band systems.
+In addition, numerical costs are largely reduced: core hours of IPT+parquet is at least 100 times smaller than that of CT-QMC.
+We expect that IPT+parquet can be useful for analyzing various multi-band and strongly correlated systems.